-Mortgage Protection Insurance is a term used to encompass various types of cover designed to protect borrowers from events which could severely impact their ability to maintain mortgage payments.
-There are different variations, but when connected to a mortgage, they are all there to provide peace of mind and usually fall into the following categories:
+Mortgage Protection Insurance is a term used to encompass various types of cover designed to protect borrowers if they become unwell, lose their job or from other events that could severely impact their ability to maintain their mortgage payments.

 In practice, many companies will offer Life and Critical Illness Critical cover as a combined policy.
 They would usually payout on the first event, i.e. whatever happens first – either death or a severe illness – the payout gets made.
 They can also get written on a single or joint life basis.

 Whereas Life and Critical Illness cover pay out a lump sum, “Income Protection” pays out a monthly sum designed to replace your wages in the event of you being unfit to work.

 There are no restrictions on the illnesses or injuries covered, unlike Critical Illness cover, the only factor being whether they make you unsuitable to work.